acbelle08/sequana_invoicing_public/readme.md

 # Running `invoicing.py`

 ## The sequana_admin conda environment
-You can install the necessary packages to run invoicing.py using the sequana_admin conda environment for which there is a yml file in the main directory.
+You can install the necessary packages to run invoicing.py using the sequana_admin conda environment for which there is a yaml file in the main directory.

 To make a new environment from this file and then activate it: